Master Planning

 Accordion Items

 The focus of the Early Planning stage is on identifying the need for capital investment and defining the project’s scope.
-This stage includes the development of a Pre-Capital Submission (1.1), which outlines program or service needs and provides a rationale for the investment.
+This stage includes the development of a Pre-Capital Submission (1.1).
+This submission outlines program or service needs and provides a rationale for the investment.

 Sinai Health’s Master Plan provides the necessary information to create the Stage 1.1 Pre-Capital Submission and the Stage 1.2 Proposal Development.
 The Proposal Development phase involves creating a detailed business case that explores various options and their associated costs.

-Finally, the Functional Program is developed, defining the size and scope of the capital solution and ensuring alignment with strategic goals.
+Finally, the Functional Program is developed.
+It defines the size and scope of the capital solution and ensures alignment with strategic goals.
 This stage concludes with government approval to proceed with detailed planning.

 Master Plan Road Map